TUDelft-CS4110/2016-0x90/summary/README.md

 ### Metaheursitic Search Techniques
 Solutions should be encoded such that they can be manipulated by the search and *neighbouring* solutions can be compared.
 Using an *objective function*, *good* solutions are distinguished from *bad* solutions.
-The ojective function provides guidance to the search for solutions.
+The objective function provides guidance to the search for solutions.

 #### Hill Climbing
 This is a local search algorithm that starts off at a random starting point and tries to look at neighbouring points in the search space to improve the solution.